kaaengine/kaa/docs/tutorial/part05.rst

   * :code:`gravity` - a Vector.
 A force affecting all BodyNodes added to that SpaceNode.
 Default is zero vector (no gravity).
   * :code:`damping` - a float between 0 and 1, representing friction forces in the simulation space.
 The smaller it is, the faster a freely moving objects will slow down.
 Default is 1 (no damping)
-  * width/height dimensions are not meanigful for the SpaceNode - it always covers the whole scene
+  * SpaceNode has no spatial boundaries

 .. raw:: html